Documents Required for Aadhaar Updates

 Correcting Your Date of Birth on Aadhaar: Essential Documents

 If your date of birth on your Aadhaar is incorrect, it’s important to get it fixed.
 You’ll need a document that clearly shows your correct date of birth.
-Please note that corrections to your date of birth are usually allowed only once in your lifetime.
+Please note that corrections to your date of birth are typically limited to a single instance in your lifetime.

 Documents Showing Your Correct Date of Birth